 this is an upcoming stage for Station Street Placemaking Project

-The City will issue a tender to solicit bids from qualified contractors for construction of the project.
+The City issued a tender to solicit bids from qualified contractors for construction of the project.
+All bids came back over budget.
+The City will proceed with a redesign and retender.

 this is an upcoming stage for Station Street Placemaking Project